JuanCodeAtATime/charity-Compass/README.md

 ### BRIEF DESCRIPTION

 The **Charity Compass** application helps users find trustworthy charities.
-Powered by *Charity Navigator*, it uses a database that stores key information of over 1 million non profit organizations.
+Powered by *Charity Navigator*, it uses a database containing key information of over 1 million non profit organizations.
 Features include a members page allowing users the ability to find charities by category, and a section where members can add or remove charities of interest.